Michelle O'Byrne

-Michelle Anne O'Byrne (born 6 March 1968) is Australian politician for the Australian Labor Party.
-She was elected in the 2006 state election to the Tasmanian House of Assembly in the division of Bass.
+Michelle Anne O'Byrne (born 6 March 1968) is an Australian politician representing the Labor Party and from 2024 until 2025, served as speaker of the Tasmanian House of Assembly.
+O'Byrne was elected in the 2006 state election to the Tasmanian House of Assembly in the division of Bass.
 Prior to her election to state parliament she was a member of the Australian House of Representatives from 1998 to 2004, representing the Division of Bass.
-Until the defeat of the Labor government in the 2014 state election, she served in the Tasmanian cabinet as Minister for Health, Children and Sport & Recreation.
-She served in cabinet with her brother David O'Byrne, one of a very few pairs of siblings to have served in cabinet together anywhere in the world.
+Since 2025, she has served as Ambassador for Gender Equality within the federal Department of Foreign Affairs and Trade.

+In the 2024 Tasmanian state election, O'Byrne was the second most successful candidate across the state for the Labor Party, receiving 0.95 quotas in her own right in the first preferences alone, only outdone by then-leader, Rebecca White.

+O'Byrne announced her retirement from parliament in the 2025 state election.

+Early life

 O'Byrne was born in Launceston, Tasmania, a grand-niece of a former Labor senator and President of the Senate, Justin O'Byrne.
 She graduated from the University of Tasmania in 1992, with a Bachelor of Arts in General Studies.
 She was an organiser for the Liquor, Hospitality and Miscellaneous Union, and electorate officer to Senator Kerry O'Brien before entering politics.

+Federal MP for Bass

-She won the federal seat of Bass in 1998, and again in 2001, but was defeated by her Liberal opponent Michael Ferguson in the 2004 election.
+She won the federal seat of Bass in 1998 (by 78 votes), and again in 2001, but was defeated by her Liberal opponent Michael Ferguson in the 2004 election.

 Many put this down to concern about loss of forestry jobs under Labor's environment policy, which had the potential to adversely affect O'Byrne's electorate.

+State MP for Bass

 After more than a year out of politics, O'Byrne ran as a Labor candidate in the 2006 state election and was easily elected for the state seat of Bass, which covers the same territory as the federal seat.
 She topped the poll in the five-member electorate, receiving 23.3% of first preferences, helping ensure that Bass was the only seat to record a swing to Labor.

+Until the defeat of the Labor government in the 2014 state election, she served in the Tasmanian cabinet as Minister for Health, Children and Sport & Recreation.
+She served in cabinet with her brother David O'Byrne, one of a very few pairs of siblings to have served in cabinet together anywhere in the world.

 Prior to the 2010 election, O'Byrne was Minister for Environment, Parks, Heritage and the Arts, Minister for Tourism and Minister for Sport and Recreation in the Bartlett government.

+After 17 years in state parliament, O'Byrne announced in June 2025 she would not seek preselection to contest the 2025 Tasmanian state election “whether it be in weeks or months to come.”